 An off-track garage door is a safety hazard to anyone operating it.
 When your garage door runs off its tracks, it means there is a bigger underlying problem that may be difficult for you to point out.
 Trying to place it back on its track may result in your fingers being crushed between joints or having the whole door fall on you.

 It is a risky endeavor that you don’t want to try.
-Call an emergency door repair expert instead and keep yourself safe.
+Call an a garage door repair expert instead and keep yourself safe.

 You may notice that your garage door makes squeaking sounds or jerky movements when being rolled up/down or sideways.
 This is a result of worn-out rollers.
 They may seem easy to replace by yourself, but in reality, they are not.
 You may end up destroying other hardware on the door and getting injured in the process.